 One factor affecting the number of based aircraft in Beaufort County is the personal property tax rate.
-Beaufort County assesses a rate of 10.5 percent versus 4 percent in adjacent Jasper and Colleton counties (See Figure 2-1).
-This high tax rate can discourage aircraft owners from basing their aircraft in the county, particularly expensive jets.
+Beaufort County used to assess a rate of 10.5 percent prior to 2011.
+The current rate is 6 percent.
+This rate may still be considered high by some aircraft owners when considering the 4 percent rate in adjacent Jasper and Colleton counties (See Figure 2-1).
+The former rate may have discouraged aircraft owners from basing aircraft in the county, particularly expensive jets.
 This effect has been confirmed by the initial results of the pilot surveys conducted as part of the master plan update.
 Several jet owner/operators are based on Walterboro's Lowcountry Regional Airport (RBW) who have homes or business interests in Beaufort County.
 They indicated if the runway was longer and the tax rate was less, then they would base or operate their aircraft out of ARW.